nleiva/capirca_acl/docs/translate.md

 - `custom`: create the terms under a custom filter name, which must then be linked/jumped to from one of the default filters (e.g. `iptables -A input -j custom`)
 - `ACCEPT`: specifies that the default policy on the filter should be 'accept'.
 - `DROP`: specifies that the default policy on the filter should be to 'drop'.
-- `truncatenames`: specifies to abbreviate term names if necessary (see lib/iptables.py:CheckTerMLength for abbreviation table)
+- `abbreviateterms`: specifies to abbreviate term names if necessary (see lib/iptables.py:CheckTerMLength for abbreviation table)
 - `nostate`: specifies to produce 'stateless' filter output (e.g. no connection tracking)
 - `sectionId`: specifies the Id for the section [optional]
 - `securitygroup`: specifies that the appliedTo should be security group [optional]